-The Sr. Program Operations Coordinator will conduct weekly checks of background check expiration dates, CPS Mandated Reporter Training completion dates, and Youth Volunteer Requirements of coaches and volunteers.
+The Director of Administration will conduct weekly checks of background check expiration dates, CPS Mandated Reporter Training completion dates, and Youth Volunteer Requirements of coaches and volunteers.
 For background checks, it will be ensured that all adult volunteers and coaches have a valid background check on file and that accurate data is entered into the database.